Entries will be limited to 9,000 and with the recent surge in interest the first 2,000 have almost gone.

 Entries have opened for the btr Liverpool Half Marathon 2014.
-You can take advantage of the early bird offers now via the online facility, by downloading and entry form and sending in to the event office or by calling in in person to the btr office, 23 Hatton Garden, Liverpool.
+Enter now via the online facility, by downloading and entry form and sending in to the event office or by calling in in person to the btr office, 23 Hatton Garden, Liverpool.

 Race packs will be sent out approximately three weeks before the race date or as when received after that date, subject to entries still being taken.
 Please Note: We CANNOT take event entries over the phone.